TradeControl/tradecontrol.github.io/tutorials/balance-sheet-web.md

 Assets are modelled in Cash Accounts, like your bank statement.
 The Cash Account Type distinguishes between CASH, DUMMY and ASSETS.
 CASH types are employed in the financial side of trading.
 DUMMY accounts merely allow you to adjust the invoice register without impacting the bank statements.
 The ASSETS type is used for calculating capital.
 Payments for these cash accounts will not generate associated invoices.
 All ASSET type accounts require a Cash Code of type MONEY.
 Each asset account requires a liquidity level because a balance sheet is presented least liquid first (Property=60).
 Zero liquidity represents the most liquid asset (Cash=0).
 It does not matter what these numbers are, only their order.
 You can close all these accounts, delete them or add others.

-For the tutorial, create a new cash code called Stock Movement, using the Asset Category and no vat.
-Then filter the Maintenance page by Asset, un-close any defaults and add the additional accounts:
+Filter the Maintenance page by Asset and un-close the following template accounts:

 ![asset accounts]({{ site.url}}/images/web_asset_accounts.png)